JWP Consulting GK

 The Projectify web app has recently migrated to use Render.com instead of Heroku.
 The reasons for that are complex.
 Figuring out which platform to migrate to is challenging by itself, but planning a safe migration with minimal downtime is even more challenging.

 The Projectify web app has components that all need to work together, otherwise the app doesn’t function correctly.
 There’s a SvelteKit frontend, a Django backend, a Celery worker, a Redis cache and message queue, and the whole thing uses PostgreSQL as its RDBMS.
-Image assets are stored with Cloudinary so far, but even here I am looking to migrate the app away.
+Cloudinary stores image assets, but even here I am looking to migrate the app away.

 Projectify architecture until now

-For a long time, the frontend has been served statically from Netlify.
+For a long time, Netlify has been serving a static Projectify frontend.
 This caused an initial-load bottleneck.

 The Projectify frontend is a complex SPA, and only sometimes a slightly faster multi-page app.
-This is because most of the useful frontend features are hidden behind a user authentication check and can’t be pre-rendered.
+This is because the Projectify frontend hides most of its useful features behind a user authentication check.
+Because the frontend doesn’t know who’s logged in at the time of pre-rendering, it just can’t be pre-rendered.

 SvelteKit has great support for pre-rendering parent layouts.
-But, if the whole parent can only be rendered if a user is loaded, then that page stays blank until SvelteKit has made sure that the user is authenticated.
+Many times, SvelteKit can only render the whole parent if it has already loaded made sure that a user has logged in correctly.
+Then, that page has to stay blank until SvelteKit has made sure that the user is authenticated.
 If a user isn’t logged in, the Projectify frontend then has to redirect them to a log in page.

 You can “optimize” this behavior in many ways.
 It probably all started with YouTube lazy-loading its frontend and showing us these frustrating gray placeholders (sigh).
 They could have also just invested more time in making the first render faster server-side.